ryantd42/NY-Legislative-Git/2023/S7119A-2023/bill.md

- ties; provided, however, that no political subdivision or district ther- ein, other than a city with a population of one million or more inhabit- ants or any district, board  or  agency  with  jurisdiction  exclusively therein,  may  make such purchases or contract for such services through the use of such a contract let on the basis of best value  in  a  manner consistent  with  this  section  unless  the  political  subdivision  or district shall first adopt a local law, rule, regulation or  resolution,
+ ties; provided, however, that no political subdivision or district ther- ein, other than a city with a population of one million or more inhabit- ants or any district, board  or  agency  with  jurisdiction  exclusively therein, may make such purchases [or contract for such services] through the  use  of  such a contract let on the basis of best value in a manner consistent  with  this  section  unless  the  political  subdivision  or

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11491-01-3
+  LBD11491-02-3
- S. 7119  2
+ S. 7119--A  2

- as the case may be, pursuant to subdivision one of this section, author- izing the use of best value for awarding purchase contracts.
+ district  shall first adopt a local law, rule, regulation or resolution, as the case may be, pursuant to subdivision one of this section, author- izing the use of best value for awarding purchase contracts.
   The authority provided to political subdivisions and districts therein